 - Don’t forget to cancel your TIP.
 If you don’t cancel it, you can never get another and you can never drive into Mexico.

-- If you cancel your TIP after it expires, you can get another one in the future.
+- If you cancel your vehicle permit after it expires, you can get another one in the future.
 You just lose your deposit.

-Having to arrange a temporary vehicle import permit before your trip is a bit of an annoyance.
-You need to gather a bunch of documents, pay a fee, stop at the border, etc. When you return, you need to make another stop at the border then wait for your deposit to be refunded.
+Having to arrange a temporary vehicle import permit before your trip is a bit of a hassle.
+You need to gather a bunch of documents, pay a fee and deposit, stop at the border, etc. When you return, you need to make another stop at the border and then wait for your deposit to be refunded.

 Of course, there is a reason for this.
 Mexico doesn’t want people importing cars they bought in the U.S. without paying the necessary import tax.
 Still, it seems like a more efficient system could be designed.

 Driving your own vehicle to Mexico and taking a road trip is an awesome vacation.
 The country is massive, varied, and beautiful.
-Mexico offers incredible cities, natural landscapes, culture, food, and much more.
-Driving your own vehicle makes all of the sites easily accessible.
-Having your own transportation is also convenient.
+Mexico offers incredible cities, spectacular natural landscapes, interesting culture, fascinating history, world-class food, and much more.
+Driving your own vehicle makes all of the tourist sites easily accessible.
+Having your own transportation is convenient.

 Having said that, there are a few risks to consider when deciding whether or not you want to drive your own vehicle to Mexico.
 Police corruption is a problem.
 If you drive in Mexico long enough, a corrupt officer will stop you and solicit a bribe.
 Road conditions are sometimes poor.
+There potholes and random speed bumps.
 People often drive aggressively.
 In some parts of the country, security is a concern.
 You should probably avoid driving at night.
 If you’re not comfortable driving in a foreign country, you may want to reconsider.
-Personally, I think it’s worth the risk.

 More from Where The Road Forks